JohnReedLOL/scala-trace-debug/README.md

 2. Do I look around for where I put my print or log statements?
 &nbsp;

-If you answered "yes", then this tool is for you.

 ![Append Position](http://i.imgur.com/4hvGQ0t.png)

 ^ Just add "Pos"